top of page

 Hopewell Interaction Sphere [Roe 2010]

-It should be noted that this was a hunter-gatherer culture with the start of the domestication of local plants, called the Woodlands Agricultural Complex.
+It should be noted that this was a hunter-gatherer culture with the start of the domestication of local plants, called the Eastern Agricultural Complex.
 This was before "three sisters" agriculture (corn, beans, and squash) became dominant.
 [Wymer 1996] There were no towns as such, the population was scattered around the ceremonial centers in small family units.
-They had no writing system although their mother culture, the Adena, had left inscribed clay tablets at several locations.
+They had no writing system although their mother culture, the Adena, had left inscribed stone tablets at several locations.
 [Penney 1980] Southern Ohio was an important pilgrimage center with exotic goods: flint, copper, silver, obsidian, mica, meteorites, soapstone, and seashells carried in from all over the continent.

-The Hopewell had a rich material technology as shown by the amount and quality of non-perishable artifacts that have been found.
+Hopewell culture had a rich material technology as shown by the amount and quality of non-perishable artifacts that have been found.
 This is not the whole story.
 Using estimates from places where perishables survived, artifacts, such as basketry, fabric, clothing, footwear, wooden tools, hides, and cordage represent some 20 times the number of materials compared to non-perishables.
 [Hardy 2008] Cordage marks on pottery, the impression of a fine fabric on a copper breastplate, wooden tools, wooden objects wrapped with copper sheets, copper-wrapped reed pan pipes, pieces of painted and carved hide, and bits of undated coarse fabric found in a dry cave are some of the only objects found.
-[Carr and Maslowski 1995] [Shetrone 1928] The beauty and intricacy of surviving non-perishable objects suggest that the Hopewell culture could also produce quality baskets and fabrics.
+[Carr and Maslowski 1995] [Shetrone 1928] The beauty and intricacy of surviving non-perishable objects suggest that Hopewell culture could also produce quality baskets and fabrics.

 Paulus Gerdes (1952-2014) was a Dutch mathematician who lived most of his life in Mozambique, Africa.
 He was on the mathematics faculty of the Eduardo Mondlane University in Maputo and Rector of the Pedagogical University of Mozambique.
 In 2006 he was President of the Founding Commission of the Lúrio University in Nampula.
 He promoted an Afro-centric mathematics curriculum for all levels of teaching.
 Gerdes specialized in ethnomathematics, which studies how a culture creates and uses mathematics.
 [Wallencamp 2022]